ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex1_Manage_DLP_Policies.md

 Because you created mail transport rules in the Exchange admin center in the prior lab, policy tips that you configure for DLP policies in the Security and Compliance Center will NOT work.
 The DLP policy will work, but the policy tip action will not.
 Even if you delete the mail transport rules, the policy tips will still not function.

 Given that, you will still configure a policy tip for the DLP policy that you create in this task; doing so will provide you with experience in configuring policy tips even though you won't be able to verify them.
-The reason for this is that we also wanted you to experience creating mail transport rules in the earlier lab, even though we knew it meant you would not be able to see the policy tip  in this DLP lab.
+The reason for this is that we also wanted you to experience creating mail transport rules in the earlier lab, even though we knew it meant you would not be able to see the policy tips  in this DLP lab.

 1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.